 This course provides an overview of the importance of nutrition to overall health and builds on principles covered previously in biochemistry and physiology.
 The fundamental concepts and scientific basis for official Nutrition Recommendations are covered, and key nutrients relating to prevalent lifestyle diseases are highlighted.
 A series of nutrition specialists provide insight into current issues of interest to consumers and health professionals.
 The application and integration of healthy eating messages in the dental setting is emphasized.

 Texts: Supplementary Notes (Department of Nutritional Sciences) required given in class.
-Supplementary Text, Nutrition, Concepts and Controversies, Sizer and Witney, 6th ed., West Publishing Co., 1994 (reference) D. HENNYEY, STAFF OF THE DISCIPLINE OF NUTRITIONAL SCIENCES
+Supplementary.

+D. HENNYEY, STAFF